guyi49/just-for-interest/ietls/talking/物/note2.md

         - show/reflect your attentive attitude
         - It may show how attentive you are
         - At the same time, it reflects your literacy in the art of writing.
+3. Shoes
+    - Do you like buying shoes?
+How often?
+        - yes.once a quarter in order to match shoes according to different clothes.
+        - I prefer sneakers because of
+        - once every three months.
+        - sneakers/trainers.Leather shoes.
+        - eye-catching.
+        - internship - 实习的时
+        - old,well-worn
+        - match shoes according to different clothes.
+    - Have you ever bought shoes online?
+        - yes,of course.I still choose to buy online because of its convenience.
+        - I can see the comparison of shoes of the same style but not different brands and the comments of buyers on the Internet
+        - pirated / fake
+        - genuine goods
+    - How much money do you usually spend on shoes?
+        - 300-1000 yuan.
+    - Which do you prefer, fashionable shoes or comfortable shoes?
+       - sports. comfortable
+       - party, fashionable
+4. Headphones
+    - Do you use headphones?
+        - Actually what I use is earphone.blue-tooth
+        - tangling
+        - the wire always to be tangling.It's more conve
+        - when i do sports
+        - wired,wireless,bluetooth.I'm especially afraid of wearing wireless one when I take the subway during rush hours.
+        - They may just drop and I will never be able to find them.

+    - What type of headphones do you use?
+    - When would you use headphones?
+        - kill the time / chill
+    - In what conditions would you not use headphones?
 5. Science
     - physics
     - chemistry